Keatley Creek archaeological site: Dynamic seasonal round

 Therefore, although a critical amount of nutrition came from gathered foods (plants, geophytes or roots and tubers, and berries), supplemented by deer, salmon was also a key source of nutrients.
 Trade and exchange for dried salmon also brought together goods from considerable distances away, such as ground stone bowls, obsidian, and nephrite jade.
-Sockeye, Chinook, Chum and Coho salmon were available from August to October and were caught, dried, and stored for later use throughout the winter.
+Chinook, sockeye, chum, and coho salmon were available from August to October and were caught, dried, and stored for later use throughout the winter.

-Chinook and Sockeye were, in the ethnographic record, preferred over Chum and Coho, probably because of their stronger, richer flavour, although they take longer to dry.
+Chinook and sockeye were, in the ethnographic record, preferred over chum and coho, probably because of their stronger, richer flavour, although they take longer to dry.
 Salmon DNA studies show that during the period Keatley Creek was inhabited, pink salmon, a fish known to be easy to catch and to dry, were absent from the region.

-At the same time, palynology, alluvial stratigraphy, paleo-oceanography, and studies of pre-history now show the climate, and likely also the seasonal round, varied significantly in the region with a dry interval (2200 to 1600 BP) followed by a cool, moist time (1600 to 1200 BP) and then a return to drier conditions, corresponding with the Medieval Warm Period.
-These changes would have also affected salmon populations, with growth during the cooler, moist era and reduction during the warmer periods.
+Climatic changes would have affected salmon populations, with growth during cooler periods and reduction during warmer periods.Palynology, alluvial stratigraphy, paleo-oceanography, and studies of pre-history now show that the regional climate (and likely also the seasonal round) significantly alternated, with a dry interval (2200 to 1600 BP) followed by a cool, moist interval (1600 to 1200 BP) and then a return to drier conditions, corresponding with the Medieval Warm Period.